Psalms For Life

 Deliver me, God!

-for deliverance belongs to you, YHWH
+8 For deliverance belongs to you, YHWH.

-and your blessing to your people.
+May your blessing be on your people.
+Selah

 Prayer: